magao-x/handbook/handling/telescope_install.rst

 -  Shutdown MagAO-X

+-  Prepare Legs for Move

--  Turn off table legs and remove air connection
+    - Turn off table legs (table air power off, PEPS II rocker switch off) and remove air connection from wall
+    - Lie under table and remove all three (#1,2,& 3) geophones from bottom of table
+    - Place coiled up geophones and cables into basket
+    - Unplug PEPS II power from side of rack
+    - Remove the taped down exhaust line from the clean room floor

 -  Remove all cables